matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 like what are we going to do about this problem?
 We are going to have these three APIs.
 And you are going to be able to do this.

-And then you go go back to your use cases and fill in the "How?" column.
+And then you are going to go back to your use cases and fill in the "How?"  column.
 It is certainly possible that in doing -- I talked about this before -- in doing the implementation details, you may actually need to go back and alter your scope.
 We thought we were going to do this, and we did not find a way to implement it that was not going to be too much work, or too possibly risky in altering code that we already had.
 And we do not want to take on the risk of that much change.
 And then you are going to back up.

 [Time 0:56:48]